Surname Law: Legacy

+Applications for reversal

+Since the law was enacted in the 1930s, many families have petitioned to courts to reclaim old surnames or to change their surnames to one more flattering.
+Applications continued into the 1970s and 80s, and into the 21st century.
+In 2014, the ruling Justice and Development Party introduced a bill allowing citizens to directly petition population registries for surname changes instead of filing lawsuits directly to court.

 Applications for name changes from Turkified surnames have taken place since the enactment of the Surname Law, including by citizens who have moved outside of Turkey and Crypto-Armenians.
-Such applications have not usually been successful in Turkey.
+Such applications have not usually been successful in Turkey (though in European countries such as Belgium, successful name changes have occurred).
 The Court of Cassation has often maintained a strict and conservative policy regarding name changes, especially for minorities, stipulating that they must be of Turkish origin and that they be written according to Turkish grammar rules.

 In 2011, an Assyrian citizen named Favlus Ay appealed to a court to change their last name to "Bartuma"; however, the Constitutional Court of Turkey (AYM) rejected this on the basis of disrupting national unity.
 Similar requests made by the community have been rejected as well.'
 In the context of Ay's case, some judges have criticized the law for contradicting the equality principle of article 10 of the Turkish constitution, as well as its references to the concept of race (this was similarly used in Ay's argument).
 Felix Petersen, a doctor of philosophy at the Hebrew University of Jerusalem, writes that decisions by the AYM reinforces problematic social constructions where differences are ignored, though emphasizes the dissenting opinions of some of the judges in the court.